EdwinVW/pitstop/README.md

 > When you change the configuration, make sure to rebuild the API Gateway Docker container!
 The config file is stored inside the container.
 If you want to be able to change the configuration "on the fly", define and mount a Docker volume and put the config file there.

+**Development environment**
-The configuration for an API (in this case the *CustomerManagement API*) looks something like this:
+The configuration for an API (in this case the *CustomerManagement API*) looks something like this for the development environment:

 ```
 {